 Processing of level-1 data is described by Kuze et al. (2012).
-TIR retrieved temperature and water vapour validation is described by Ohyama et al. (2013).
-This is the first study to validate V1.0x retrieved methane profiles and partial columns focusing on the northern high latitudes.
+TIR-retrieved temperature and water vapour validation is described by Ohyama et al. (2013).
+This is the first study to validate V1.0x-retrieved methane profiles and partial columns focusing on the northern high latitudes.

-5 V1.0x methane profiles are retrieved on fixed vertical grid levels, converted to variable pressure levels depending on the ambient temperature profile, with pressure levels ranging from 94 to 56 Pa.
-Temperature and water vapour a priori profiles are obtained from Japanese Meteorological Agency Grid Point Value data (Maksyutov et al., 2008), and methane a priori profiles are obtained from a National Institute for Environmental 10 Studies (NIES) transport model (Maksyutov et al., 2008; Saeki et al., 2013).
+V1.0x methane profiles are retrieved on fixed vertical grid levels, converted to variable pressure levels depending on the ambient temperature profile, with pressure levels ranging from 94 kPa to 56 Pa.
+Temperature and water vapour a priori profiles are obtained from Japanese Meteorological Agency Grid Point Value data (Maksyutov et al., 2008), and methane a priori profiles are obtained from a National Institute for Environmental Studies (NIES) transport model (Maksyutov et al., 2008; Saeki et al., 2013).
+Spectroscopic data are obtained from the HITRAN 2004 edition (Rothman et al., 2005).

-According to thermal vacuum tests of TANSO-FTS before launch, the Signal-to-Noise Ratio (SNR) was as low as approximately 70 at around the 7.8 μm CH4 absorption band, resulting in low information content.
+According to thermal vacuum tests of TANSO-FTS before launch, the signal-to-noise ratio (SNR) was as low as approximately 70 at around the 7.8 $\mu\text{m}$ CH4 absorption band, resulting in low information content.